-The route is circular and perfect for coastal, lakeside, and inland exploration, without making you feel like you’re racing from attraction to attraction.
-And the extra days even give you enough time to step away from the wheel and set out to sea on a spectacular overnight cruise.
+The route is circular and perfect for coastal, lakeside and inland exploration, without making you feel like you’re racing from attraction to attraction.
+Plus, the extra days give you enough time to step away from the wheel and head out to sea on a spectacular overnight cruise.

 What’s the drive like?

 This is a mid-level road trip, with drive times varying between 2-hour and 4-hour stints.
 Total driving for this trip is around 554 kilometres (344 miles).

 What itinerary is best for a 7-day Norway road trip?

 Day 1 – Kick off your trip in Bergen, the second-largest city in Norway, and home to the incredible UNESCO-listed Bryggen.
 This historic part of the city is an old wharf, filled with museums, markets, cafes, and shops.
 You could also pop up the funicular railway, the Fløibanen, to see Bergen from above.